SQLite optimizations

 There are three reasons to set the locking-mode to EXCLUSIVE.

+The application wants to prevent other processes from accessing the database file.
 The number of system calls for filesystem operations is reduced, possibly resulting in a small performance increase.
+WAL databases can be accessed in EXCLUSIVE mode without the use of shared memory.
+(Additional information)

 test: exclusive_lock